 To articulate the procedure for applying for support for the editorship of a scholarly journal in the College of Liberal Arts & Sciences.

 Faculty members in the College of Liberal Arts & Sciences

 The College of Liberal Arts & Sciences includes within its mission activities that foster and advance important and significant research within a wide range of academic disciplines and interdisciplinary fields.
 Editors of scholarly journals that contribute to this mission may request support from the Dean’s Office.
-Some of the forms of this support are identified below:
+Such support can include one (but typically not both) of the following:

 - instructional funds to provide a faculty member with a course release for work as an editor

-- clerical, graduate student, or editorial support negotiated according to the needs of the journal
+- clerical, graduate student, or editorial support, typically at the level of 0.25 FTE

 When the Dean’s Office provides support for a journal, the letter of commitment will specify a term, typically not to exceed five years and/or the term of appointment of the editor.
 A request for renewed commitment may be made; however, Dean’s Office support is extended with the expectation that the editorial appointments for most scholarly journals have specific terms and that journals may relocate with a change in editorship.
 Support will normally be provided only for editors-in-chief of journals and for journals that clearly indicate a connection to the University of Kansas.
 In exceptional cases, support for associate editors or “action” editor roles with significant editorial responsibility and authority may be considered.

 - A letter of application (not to exceed 500 words).
 The letter of application should indicate with evidence the stature of the journal within its fields and explain how support for the journal fulfills the research mission of the College.
 Information about the editorial board and the referees of submitted articles should be included in the letter.
 If a course release is requested for the faculty member to serve as editor, the role and responsibilities of the editor must be specified.